spdx/spdx-3-model/SBOMDocumentTypes.md

 of execution behavior in a (potentially simulated) deployment environment.
 - runtime: SBOM generated through instrumenting the system running the software, to capture only components present in the system, as well as external call-outs or dynamically loaded components.
 In some contexts, this may also be referred to as an “Instrumented” or “Dynamic” SBOM.
-- analyzed: SBOM generated through analysis of artifacts (e.g.,cexecutables, packages, containers, and virtual machine images) after its build.
+- analyzed: SBOM generated through analysis of artifacts (e.g., executables, packages, containers, and virtual machine images) after its build.
 Such analysis generally requires a variety of heuristics.
 In some contexts, this may also be referred to as a “3rd party” SBOM.